M1ke/geojson-sql/README.md

-# GeoJSON to SQL
+# SQL Geo I/O

-A PHP library for saving data from a GeoJSON file to an SQl database using PDO.
+A PHP library for moving data between database and standard output formats (e.g. `GeoJSON` and `KML`).

+Initially created just as a wrapper to take GeoJSON data and input into a database.

 ### Installation